Linuxfabrik/monitoring-plugins/check-plugins/fs-ro/README.md

 Checks for unexpectedly read-only mounted filesystems, such as a root filesystem that switched to read-only due to disk errors.
 Ignores ramfs, squashfs (snapd), and other pseudo-filesystems by default.
 Additional mount points can be excluded via `--ignore`.
 Alerts when a read-only filesystem is detected that should be writable.

-**Alerting Logic:**

-* WARN if any mount point (not on the ignore list) is mounted read-only
-* Reports the device, mount point, and filesystem type for each read-only mount

 **Data Collection:**

 * Reads `/proc/mounts` and checks the mount options for each entry